 How to Bet on NASCAR at SuperBook Sports

-If you are in Arizona, Colorado, Iowa, Maryland, Nevada, New Jersey, Ohio, Tennessee and Virginia, then you can start placing online bets on NASCAR with SuperBook Sports very quickly (and soon we will be adding New Jersey to the list).
+If you are in Arizona, Colorado, Iowa, Maryland, Nevada, New Jersey, Ohio, Tennessee and Virginia, then you can start placing online bets on NASCAR with SuperBook Sports very quickly (and soon we will be adding new states to the list).
 Those in Nevada will first have to visit the SuperBook at West Gate in Las Vegas in order to register an account.
 However, this is a onetime process.
 Once your account is ready, you can download our mobile apps and bet to your heart’s content from anywhere within Nevada’s state borders.

 If you are in Colorado, then there is no need to visit our venue at the Blackhawk Casino (although you are welcome to).
 In fact, you can even prepare your Colorado betting account ahead of a visit to the state so that you can start to place your bets as soon as you cross the state borders.
 To get started, visit the Colorado SuperBook Sports site and click on the ‘Join Now’ button.
 This directs you to the registration form which is very simple and takes just a minute or two to complete.
 It will ask you for details including:

 - Last four digits of your Social Security Number

 The same form will ask you to choose a password and create some security questions.
 We need information such as your SSN so that we can verify your identity, which is something we are required to do by law.
 In the rare case that we cannot do this, we may ask you for extra documents, such as a scan of an official photo ID such as a driver’s license.